 The flow should indicate the direction in which the debate is going.
-If the flow is not sequential based on time, it does not indicate the arguments that have become central to the debate, and the competitor risks giving a tangential or irrelevant speech.
-Additionally, locating what arguments each side has made may be difficult if the notes are positioned randomly on the pad; hence, organized flows are key to a truly responsive speech.
+If the flow is not sequential based on time, it does not indicate the arguments that have become central to the debate, and the competitor risks giving a tangential

-- A Congressional Debate flow must contain room for the competitor to write a response.
-Leaving room helps the competitor as he gives his speech.
-If a speaker has taken notes on one part of the pad but has written his responses to those notes on another part or on a separate sheet, he could become confused while speaking.
-He may not be able to locate his responses, resulting in an awkward moment as he tries to find his place.
-Additionally, if he cannot locate the response in time, he inevitably will be less responsive than he had hoped.
-Leaving room to respond to opposing arguments next to the place you flowed them is therefore key to an effective speech. - The flow of a debate should be kept close to the constructive arguments the competitor has prepared.
-It is distracting to the audience for a speaker to be flipping through pages when she is speaking; also, flipping often takes time away from the speech or causes the speaker to lose her place.
+- or irrelevant speech.
+Additionally, locating what arguments each side has made may be difficult if the notes are positioned randomly on the pad; hence, organized flows are key to a truly responsive speech. - A Congressional Debate flow must contain room for the competitor to write a response.
+Leaving room helps the competitor as they give their speech.
+If a speaker has taken notes on one part of the pad but has written their responses to those notes on another part or on a separate sheet, they could become confused while speaking.
+The speaker may not be able to locate their responses, resulting in an awkward moment as they try to find their place.
+Additionally, if the speaker cannot locate the response in time, they inevitably will be less responsive than they had hoped.
+Leaving room to respond to opposing arguments next to the place you flowed them is therefore key to an effective speech. - close to the constructive arguments the competitor has prepared.
+It is distracting to the audience for a speaker to be flipping through pages when they are speaking; also, flipping often takes time away from the speech or causes the speaker to lose their place.
 All information required for the speech, including the flow, should be on one sheet of paper, or, if two sheets are required, the two sheets should be next to each other.
 The goal is to minimize confusion and time lost to flipping between papers.